josemmo/fakeium/README.md

 code in mere **seconds**.

 ## Features
-Mockium works by mocking all objects accessed by the executed code at runtime, while logging get, set and call events.
+Fakeium works by mocking all objects accessed by the executed code at runtime, while logging get, set and call events.
 It automatically runs all callback functions found inside the sandbox to increase execution coverage.

 It has built-in support for: